mbudnek/google-home-hubitat-community/README.md

         - Open Command: Only available if Query Only Open/Close is unset.
 A device command used to open the device.
 Should not require any parameters.
 Maps to `open` by default.
         - Close Command: Only available if Query Only Open/Close is unset.
 A device command used to close the device.
 Should not require any parameters.
 Maps to `close` by default.

+### Rotation

+The Rotation trait is used for devices that can be rotated to a specific position such as slat blinds or a pivoting fan.
+It can be controlled by saying things like "Hey Google, rotate {device} to 30%" and queried by saying things like "Hey Google, how far is {device} rotated?".
+It has the following configuration parameters:

+- Current Rotation Attribute: The device attribute used to determine how far the device is currently rotated.
+Should be a number in the range 0-99 with 0 being rotated fully counter-clockwise and 99 being rotated fully clockwise.
+- Set Rotation Command: A device command used to rotate the device to a new position.
+Should accept a parameter in the range 0-99 where 0 will rotate the device fully counter-clockwise and 99 will rotate it fully clockwise.
+- Supports Continuous Rotation: This parameter should be set if the device can rotate continuously.
+That is, if it can continue rotating clockwise past its position 99 to get back to position 0.

 ### Scene

 This is used for controlling scenes, and should generally only be used with the "Scene" device type.
 It can be controlled by saying things like "Hey Google, activate {scene}" or "Hey Google, deactivate {scene}".
 It cannot be queried.
 It has the following configuration parameters: